EdemGold/python-projects/README.md

 # License

-This repository is Lincesd under [MIT](https://choosealicense.com/licenses/mit/) License!
+This repository is under an  [MIT](https://choosealicense.com/licenses/mit/) License.

-### This project is under heavy development, you can also contribute by adding your own project.
+### This project is under heavy development, you can also contribute by adding your project.